patternfly/patternfly-component-schemas/README.md

 **Use Tree-Shakeable if you**:
 - Need minimal application bundle size
-- Are building client-side applications
+- Know which components you'll use at build time
 - Want per-component imports

 **Use JSON-Optimized if you**:
 - Need all component metadata quickly
-- Are building server-side tools
+- Are building tools that need runtime discovery
 - Want fast discovery and bulk operations

 ## 🔧 Development